youssef-m-roushdy/Sports-Playlist/README.md

 - **Desktop:** Full featured experience with expanded sidebar
 - **Tablets:** Adaptive layout with collapsible sidebar
 - **Mobile Phones:** Optimized compact view with stacked elements

-## 👨‍💻 Development Guidelines

-1. **Code Style:** Follow Angular and C# style guides
-2. **Components:** Create reusable, single-responsibility components
-3. **Services:** Use services for data access and business logic
-4. **Comments:** Document complex logic and component interfaces
-5. **Testing:** Write unit tests for critical functionality

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.